khwang0/COMP2026-2223PA1/readme.md

 ![](connect4.png)

-<sub><sup>image ref: https://www.101computing.net/connect4-challenge/</sup></sub>
+<sub><sup>image ref: https://roadtolarissa.com/connect-4-ai-how-it-works/</sup></sub>

 You can skip this section if you have some experience in playing the game Connect4!.
 It is a grid of 6x8 gameboard where players take turn to drop their block into one of these columns.
 Their block will reach the bottom by gravity.
-Whoever player first reaches a line of consecutive four blocks of his/her own symbol wins.
-The game ends with "draw" if all the holes are filled and no one wins.
+Whoever player first reaches a line of consecutive four blocks of his/her own symbol wins. ~~The game ends with "draw" if all the holes are filled and no one wins~~.
+The game ends with "Player 2" wins if all holes are filled.

 # Explanation about the assignment